megvii-model/MABN/README.md

-# Moving Averge Batch Normalization
+# Moving Average Batch Normalization

 This reposity is the Pytorch implementation of **Moving Average Batch Normalization** on Imagenet classfication, COCO object detection and instance segmentation tasks.
 Notice the Imagenet classification simulate the small batch training settings by using small normalization batch size and regular SGD batch size.